 Register and make your $500 deposit by February 15th and receive a $500 reduction in registration fees plus group travel discounts

-*Prices include all scheduled visits and ground transportation in Singapore, orientation dinner and closing event, and group lunches and dinners.
-Participants will be responsible for airfare, transportation to and from the airport, hotel and some meals.
-We will recommend a travel agent and will identify a headquarters hotel, but participants will be responsible for their own travel arrangements and are free to add time in Singapore and other destinations.
+*Prices include all scheduled visits, hotel accommodations, ground transportation in Singapore, orientation dinner and closing dinner, breakfast, and most lunches.
+Participants will be responsible for airfare, transportation to and from the airport, and some meals.
+Participants will be responsible for their own flight arrangements and are free to add time in Singapore and other destinations.